-Putting off business development is not an option for the solo worker.
-Inconsistent business development can subject you to an inconsistent revenue stream.
-To avoid the dreaded feast or famine cycle, independents must learn to become “rainmakers.”
-Relying solely on one or two large contracts may work in the present, but your future success is dependent on how you acquire new business.
+Putting off business development is not an option as a solo worker.
+Inconsistent business development can lead to inconsistent revenue stream, which can quickly devastate your business or, at the very least, add to your stress load.
+Relying solely on one or two large contracts may work for the time being, but your future success is dependent on how you acquire new business.
 And the way you sell has an impact on your ability to win new business.
 Here are six ways to win more clients and avoid the dreaded feast or famine cycle